How to Become a Nurse in Florida: Your 7-Step Guide

 Once you know exactly what path you’re pursuing, it’s time to narrow down your search.
 There are hundreds of nursing schools out there, but finding the one that fits you best can be challenging.

 Factors like class schedules and program lengths will need to be weighed against your current commitments and your own timeline when evaluating schools.
-Many programs offer online courses that can give you more flexibility in your schedule.
+Many programs offer online or hybrid courses that can mean less trips to campus.
+Some may also offer evening or weekend programs that may make it easier to work during the week.

 Program length will vary heavily depending on which credential you choose.
 An LPN diploma program can be completed in as few as 12 months while a BSN can take anywhere from two to four years depending on the program and the student’s previous academic experience.4